elastic/search-ui/packages/react-search-ui/README.md

   |
   | { searchTerm, setSearchTerm } <- This is the "context"
   v
-  // Updates the searchTerm before passing it to the SearchBox component mapContextToProps( context => { ...context, searchTerm: "new search terms" } )
+  // Updates the searchTerm before passing it to the SearchBox Component mapContextToProps( context => { ...context, searchTerm: "new search terms" } )
   |
   |